Anil Srinivasan

-Anil Srinivasan (born 3 June 1977) is an Indian pianist.
+Anil Srinivasan (born 3 June 1977) is an Indian pianist and an education entrepreneur.
 Born in Chennai, India and educated at the University of Southern California and at Columbia University, New York, he is well known for his collaborative work with Carnatic vocalist Sikkil Gurucharan and for his pioneering work in music education in South India.
-Anil Srinivasan was awarded Kalaimamani by government of Tamil Nadu for the year 2019.
+Anil Srinivasan was awarded Kalaimamani by the government of Tamil Nadu for the year 2019.

 Early life

 Anil Srinivasan was born to a Brahmin family.
 He was brought up in a South Indian traditional atmosphere with Carnatic music all around right from childhood and has studied western classical piano since the age of three.

 Music

 Solo work

 Anil has performed at various venues across the world including those at the Kaplan Penthouse at the Lincoln Center in New York, the Southbank Centre in London, the Esplanade in Singapore, The Harbourfront Centre in Toronto and The Ashram in Pondicherry, South India.
-Anil’s solo work marries the Indian classical with the western classical styles.
+Anil’s solo work marries the Indian classical with the Western classical styles.
 His solo album TOUCH was released in 2015.